Test for Parasites:

 How does the test work?

 The laboratory uses a special concentration method to detect worm eggs and larva as well as cysts of protozoa in a single stool sample.
-This covers most relevant parasites.
+This stool test for parasites covers most relevant parasites.
 For limitations of this test, please see bottom of this page or/and download our information pdf Parasites which would be detected in a stool tes.pdf.
 Protozoa cysts are very resistant, so that even after the postal transport this is a very reliable detection method.
 At the same time practitioners have to remind patients to have a look at their stool.
 How is its colour and consistency?
 Can they detect mucous or blood or can they even see little moving bits?
 Worm fragments can sometimes move and tape worms, for example, are easily visible because of their size.

 - A safe diagnosis for possibly very unspecific symptoms